 Unfortunately, like many small business owners, We were insured for “pre-Covid” pricing.

 As cost of inventory, expenses, loans related to Covid and debts, we were not properly insured for todays prices and expenses.

-Had all of this happened in 2020, financially we would be in a very different (better) position to move forward.
+Had all of this happened prior to 2020, financially we would be in a very different (better) position to move forward.